pizofreude/TheCADMan/README.md

 * ASME: American Society of Mechanical Engineers
 * JIS: Japanese Industrial Standards

-Some examples of international standards for CAD design are:
+Commonly used international standards for CAD design are:

 * ISO 128: Technical drawings — General principles of presentation
 * ISO 13567: Technical product documentation — Organization and naming of layers for CAD